charlottetan/ghc-scheduler/README.md

 <a href="https://raw.githubusercontent.com/charlottetan/ghc-scheduler/master/scheduler.PNG"><img src="https://raw.githubusercontent.com/charlottetan/ghc-scheduler/master/scheduler.PNG" width="50%"></a>

+## Goals
+* Easy to install.
+* Make sure we are always operating on current data - If the schedule changes, this script will pick up the changes.

 ## Install
 1. Go to the [raw js](https://raw.githubusercontent.com/charlottetan/ghc-scheduler/master/ghc.js) and copy it (ctrl-c).
 2. Go to the [GHC sessions page](http://www.cvent.com/events/grace-hopper-celebration/agenda-6083a0df738343e2ad8b262237e56423.aspx?p=13).